konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

   of a version of the application to be tested.
 See also [Decoupling Deployment].
 - **Snapshot Test Results Recording**: As PipelineRuns corresponding with the [IntegrationTestScenarios] complete, [integration-service] updates test results on the [Snapshot].
-- **Source Repo Test Results Recording**: As PipelineRuns corresponding with the [IntegrationTestScenarios] complete, [integration-service] updates test results in the source repo service's API (like the github "checks" API).
+- **Source Repo Test Results Reporting**: As PipelineRuns corresponding with the [IntegrationTestScenarios] complete, [integration-service] updates test results in the source repo service's API (like the github "checks" API).
 - **Global Candidate List Maintenance**: When all PipelineRuns corresponding with the